josafatburmeister/BirdSongIdentification/README.md

 ### Stage 4: Model Evaluation

-In the model evaluation stage, the best model from the training stage is evaluated on test datasets that have not been used for model training or validation.
+In the model evaluation stage, the best models from the training stage are evaluated on test datasets that have not been used for model training or validation.
+Specifically, the following models are selected for evaluation:

+1. Model with the highest macro F<sub>1</sub>-score

+2. Model with the highest minimum class-wise F<sub>1</sub>-score

+3. Models with the highest F<sub>1</sub>-scores for a each class

 In our use case, we use test data from Xeno-Canto and the NIPS4BPlus dataset to evaluate the models' performances.
-As in the training stage, the macro-average F<sub>1</sub> score is used as the primary evaluation metric.
+As in the training stage, the macro-average F<sub>1</sub>-score is used as the primary evaluation metric.
 Although model evaluation is conceptually a separate pipeline stage, in our Kubeflow pipeline we have implemented model training and evaluation as a joint pipeline component for performance reasons.

 ### Data Exchange Between Pipeline Components